 Wait a minute… Didn’t Skynet become self-aware back in April?
 No. It seems The Divine Prognosticator James Cameron had it wrong.
 Skynet took its first steps towards the enslave ment of humanity at the launch of Facebook (F8) on Friday Australian time.

-Jokes aside, I won’t lie to you – I’m wary about the Facebook changes (summarised here by Mashable).
+Jokes aside, I’m wary about the Facebook changes (summarised here).
 And I’m not the only one.
 A poll of around 1,000 American users on SodaHead finds that 86% of them hate the upcoming changes to Facebook, with only IT workers, high-income earners and university students supportive of the functionalities that have been announced.

 All the Facebook hoopla makes it seem as if the space-time continuum is about to be shattered.
 Luckily I have my flux capacitor handy, along with various other 80s pop cultural references to help me survive.
-While many users bemoan the changes, such outrage occurs every time Facebook rolls out anything new and then most people get over it, after many pundits point out that Facebook is free to use and whinging about functionality and layout issues are ‘first world problems’.
-But then again, everyone knows Facebook is actually not free; users pay for its use through sharing their data.
-(See my next post.)
+While many users bemoan the changes, such outrage occurs every time Facebook rolls out anything new and then most people get over it, after many pundits point out that Facebook is free to use and whinging about functionality and layout issues is ironic and pointless.
+Then again, everyone knows Facebook is actually not free; users pay for its use through sharing their data.

 For many people, myself included, Facebook is mostly a private space where you’re sharing things with people you know (or once knew) offline.
 Brady Robards’ research shows that young people in particular see Facebook and other social media as private places to hang out, chatting more or less the same as if they were in their bedrooms.
 Zeynep Tufekci argues that Facebook is actually a quasi-public sphere, where both public and private norms of social interaction are being rearranged.
 (She cites the example of breaking up with someone – once a private affair, now partly played online out and announced via status updates to hundreds of friends.)